James Shields takes step back in recovery from strained lat

 “He’s doing his throwing program, and he’s progressing well.”

-Is that a no, or you can’t say?
+Is that a no or you can’t say?

 “He’s throwing.
 And he’s progressing well.
 And we’re very happy with how he’s moving along.”

-Rodon declined media interviews while he was in Chicago on the team’s home stand last week and has since returned to Arizona.
+Rodon declined media interviews while he was in Chicago on the team’s homestand last week and has since returned to Arizona.
 If he has thrown off a mound since then, the Sox won’t say.

 History lessons

-Renteria, coaches Daryl Boston and Curt Hasler, Tim Anderson and Todd Frazier toured the Negro Leagues Museum in Kansas City Tuesday.
+Renteria, coaches Daryl Boston and Curt Hasler and Tim Anderson and Todd Frazier toured the Negro Leagues Baseball Museum.

 Anderson also attended while the Sox were in town last year.